jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/world/americas/mexico-coronavirus-cases.html.html.md

 </div>

-There have been at least 424,600 cases of the coronavirus in Mexico, according to the [National Agency of Science and Technology](https://coronavirus.gob.mx/datos/).
-As of Saturday evening, 46,688 people had died.
+There have been at least 434,100 cases of the coronavirus in Mexico, according to the [National Agency of Science and Technology](https://coronavirus.gob.mx/datos/).
+As of Sunday morning, 47,472 people had died.

 <div id="map" class="g-asset g-graphic g-constrain-source g-country-map g-map g-asset-width-bleed" style="">